Dungog, New South Wales: James Theatre

 Dungog is the home of the James Theatre, the oldest fully enclosed purpose-built cinema continuously operating in Australia, located at 6 Brown Street.
 It receives new movie releases soon after cinemas in more populated areas.
 The Dungog Film Society has been operating from the cinema since 1992 and screens fine films monthly to locals as well as bringing Flickerfest to Dungog and an AGOG weekend of foreign films in September.
 The theatre is the venue for the Dungog Film Festival, which is held annually.

 The theatre was first opened on land of James Stuart in December 1912.
 Originally an open-air theatre, it was roofed by 1914 and in 1918 an enclosed hall built.
 In order to accommodate "talkie" movies and to provide improved dance facilities, Stuart commissioned major reconstruction works that commenced in 1930.
 These works were designed by the Newcastle architect, William Jeater.

 The reconstruction works included construction of a stage, remodelling the street façade into the Spanish Mission Style, a new dance floor, new northern entrance, a projection room above the foyer and seating arrangement for 400.

 It retains the simplicity of a Picture Theatre built in a small country town during the Great Depression.
 The building is architecturally significant as one of only four Picture Theatres in the New South Wales with Spanish Mission Style facades.
 The James Theatre Dungog Community Centre has been owned by the Dungog Shire Council since 1979.

 Dungog Film Festival

 The Dungog Film Festival, inaugurated on 31 May 2007, was a film festival which served the dual purposes of encouraging the local tourism industry and showcasing Australian cinema.
 It used to take place over four days and some of the proceeds went towards preserving the James Theatre.
 It used to be held annually in May and was open to Australian filmmakers only.
 It did not operate in 2013 and in 2014 was replaced by the broader festival of the arts, the Dungog Festival, which is now held on the October Long Weekend.

+In 2014, the State Government announced a three year investment to keep the Dungog Film Festival running.
+As of 2024 the Dungog Film Festival is no longer active.

 The screenings were shown in local venues including the James Theatre and the RSL auditorium.